prismaticoder/laravel-prompt-manager/README.md

 ### Custom Token Counting

-The default token counting strategy is a simple estimation (text length divided by 4).
+The default token counting strategy is a simple estimation (text length divided by 4, based on [OpenAI's GPT tokenizer approximation](https://platform.openai.com/tokenizer)).
 To improve accuracy, you can override it with a custom token counter like Tiktoken:

 ```php
 class ComplexPrompt extends BaseLLMPrompt